1 Day de Carné Twin Rivers Explorer Kayaking Adventure on the Nam Ou and Mekong Rivers

 • Experienced, professional English-speaking guide(s)

-• Twin-seat kayaks, and life jackets, helmets, and all required safety equipment, along with Dry bags
+• Twin-seat kayaks, life jackets, helmets, and other safety equipment, along with dry bags

 • Restaurant-prepared lunch and afternoon refreshments (fruit, tea, coffee, bottled water)